nikolaygit/economy-common-good-mobile/README.md

 Economy for the Common Good - Mobile app
 ==========================

-Mobile app for the Economy for the Common Good: http://gemeinwohl-oekonomie.org/
+Mobile app for the Economy for the Common Good (Gemeinwohl-Ökonomie): http://gemeinwohl-oekonomie.org/

 ## Goals